rollbar/rollbar-php/README.md

 Parameters:

-* $isUncaught: boolean value set to true if the error was an uncaught exception.
+* *$isUncaught*: boolean value set to true if the error was an uncaught exception.
-* $exception: a RollbarException instance that will allow you to get the message or exception
+* *$exception*: a RollbarException instance that will allow you to get the message or exception
-* $payload: an array containing the payload as it will be sent to Rollbar.
+* *$payload*: an array containing the payload as it will be sent to Rollbar.
 Payload schema can be found at https://rollbar.com/docs/api/items_post/

 ```php
 $config = array(